yaskatat/yaskatat.github.io/_pages/research.md

 ## Works in Progress

-Weather Shocks and Production Outcomes of Firms in Uganda (with Ryu Matsuura and Anton Reinicke)
+Climate Change and Service Sector Vulnerabilities: Evidence from Urban Firms in Uganda (with Ryu Matsuura and Anton Reinicke)

-Japanese Multinational Enterprises in Vietnam (with Jonas Hjort, Yukiko Saito and Linda Wu)
+Job Creation and Wage Choice of Japanese Multinational Enterprises in Vietnam (with Jonas Hjort, Yukiko Saito and Linda Wu)

 <br/>